giantswarm/docs/src/content/basics/kubernetes-on-giant-swarm/index.md

 - All resources and feature gates (incl. alpha) enabled
 - NGINX Ingress Controller (running inside your cluster)

+TO-DO: Add the extent of the managed service so that the next paragraph is understood better in terms of why the add-ons are needed

 ## What is not included

 There are some things not included in the cluster as managed by us: